chhjel/HealthCheck/README.md

         => new PageOptions()
         {
             PageTitle = "My Title | My Site",
-            // In order to not use a cdn for the main healthcheck scripts
+            // In order to not use a cdn for the main scripts
             // you can override them using the 'JavaScriptUrls' property.
             JavaScriptUrls = new List<string> {
                 "/scripts/healthcheck.js",